studsio/core/docTut/Console.md

 ## Connecting to Device

-The console is configured to output to `ttyS0` by default on both the bb and rpi3.

 ### bb

+The console is configured to output to `ttyS0` by default on the `bb`.

 UART `ttyS0` is accessible by the 6 pin header labeled J1 on the Beaglebone Black.
 Pin 1 on the cable is the black wire and connects to pin 1 on the board,